-Where can unit trusts and OEICs invest? > > There are over 2,000 different unit trusts and OEICs available to investors in the UK, investing in over 30 sectors. > > - Find out more: how to build an investment portfolio
+Where can unit trusts and OEICs invest?

+There are more than 2,000 different unit trusts and OEICs available to investors in the UK, investing in more than 30 sectors.

+- Find out more: how to build an investment portfolio

 How much do unit trusts and OEICs cost?

 Most fund groups have now all but given up on initial charges and ongoing charges have typically reduced by half over recent years.